 * Activism involves some degree of risk and so courage is involved in making an activist stand.

 * An activist has a personal engagement with an issue that is meaningful to them.

-This guidelines all make sense to me and represent a progression of my previous view that someone who is active in addressing an issue is an activist.
+These guidelines all make sense to me and represent a progression of my previous view that someone who is active in addressing an issue is an activist.
 These guidelines preclude anonymity, keyboard warriors hiding behind concocted usernames.
 Likewise, those who are active in order to preserve existing power relations.
 Industry lobbyists and billionaire-funded think tanks come to mind as groups that are excluded by these guidelines.
-Industry lobbyists and activists are not the same thing and it is appropriate to be reminded of the divide.
+Industry lobbyists and activists are not the same things and it is appropriate to be reminded of the divide.

 Attah went on describe two ways in which photography might be considered activism:

 * By creating work that actively challenges power relations.

 * By recording and amplifying the actions of other activists.

 The first instance brings to mind photographers like Edward Burtynsky, Gideon Mendel and Lisa Kristine who go into the field and record ways in which the human world is failing, then confronting their audiences with this evidence.